geekscape/aiko_engine_mp/ReadMe.md

 Note: For Lolin32-Lite boards, the serial port is notoriously problematic and requires a slight delay in order for the connection to occur properly.
-If you're seeing errors that look like `ampy.pyboard.PyboardError: could not enter raw repl` then this is probably related.
+If you're seeing errors that look like

-In this case, set a delay to sleep the program when it iss uploading the files:
-`export AMPY_DELAY=4` will usually do the trick.
+`Could not enter raw repl`
+then this is probably related.

+For `mpfshell` (version v0.9.1 and earlier) on Mac OS X or Windows, this problem may be fixed via this [patch](https://github.com/wendlers/mpfshell/commit/52b0636c82b06a07daa5731550f86b0d7ebc7608)

 <a name="resources" />